uwescience/myria-website/docs/myria-ec2.markdown

 Note that when running `myria-cluster create`, if at any time you decide to abort the deployment by pressing `Ctrl-C`, any EC2 resources that may have been created for this deployment will be automatically terminated (provided you don’t interrupt the script again).
 Also, if errors occur during host provisioning, provisioning will be retried up to 5 times on all hosts that failed.
 This will resolve most transient errors.

 When `myria-cluster create` has successfully deployed a Myria cluster, it will display the URL of the `myria-web` instance running on the cluster.
-You can point your browser to this URL in order to compose and execute queries in the query editor, view query plans in graphical and JSON form, profile running queries, and browse datasets and historical queries.
+You can point your browser to this URL to compose and execute queries in the query editor, view query plans in graphical and JSON form, profile running queries, and browse datasets and historical queries.
 You can read more about `myria-web` [here](http://myria.cs.washington.edu/docs/myria-web/index.html).

-You can also point your browser to the Jupyter (IPython) notebook server URL to upload and run your own notebooks on the cluster.
+You can also point your browser to the [Jupyter](http://jupyter.org/) (IPython) notebook server URL to upload and run your own Jupyter notebooks on the cluster.

 You can monitor the performance of your cluster by pointing your browser to the Ganglia URL.
 This will allow you to monitor memory, CPU, I/O, disk space usage, and other metrics in real time as you execute your queries.

-Finally, the script will display an SSH command to remotely log into the Myria coordinator to control the `myria` and `myria-web` services, view logs, or further configure the Myria system.
-The services running on the coordinator can be controlled with the usual Ubuntu commands for Upstart services:
+Finally, the script will display an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) command to remotely log into the Myria coordinator to control the `myria` and `myria-web` services, view logs, or further configure the Myria system.
+The services running on the coordinator can be controlled with the usual Ubuntu commands for [Upstart](http://upstart.ubuntu.com/) services:

 ```
 sudo stop myria